 Of course you don’t have to force yourself to spend time with someone you absolutely can’t connect with, but being more flexible and giving people a chance certainly helps develop more meaningful friendships.

 Now you may be thinking you don’t even have a chance to reject anyone because you don’t meet anyone in the first place.
 This is a valid concern, especially for people who aren’t in school or college anymore.
 As it was mentioned above, we naturally begin to lose friends after the age of 25 and the lack of school / college environment has a lot do with it.

 - Events, parties, gatherings.
 If you are invited somewhere, just go and figure out the rest later.

 - Meetup groups.
 Check for Meetup groups in your area.
-Not only you will be able to meet new people, you also will be able to connect with people who have similar interests.
+Not only will you be able to meet new people, but you also will be able to connect with people who have similar interests.

 - Attend classes.
 If you aren’t in school or college anymore, attending classes, such as language classes or something like money management seminars, is a great way to build more connections without feeling awkward.

 - Sports.
 Sports is another great way to connect with others.
 Attend a gym or join walking / running groups on Meetup.com